 A “heritage burger” comes on a French onion bun, with a thick slice of cheddar and garlic mayonnaise.
 Both times the burger was cooked exactly as ordered.
 House-made catsup on the side is a nice touch.
 Is it the best burger in Portland?
 Not to me, but for those that prefer a thick patty, you are going to like this incarnation.
 A liberal amount of excellent onion rings were piled on top.
 Thin, crispy, salty, I loved them ($11).

-Finally we get to desserts.
+Finally, we get to desserts.
 They have an interesting selection, though I wonder if they aren’t suffering from ‘make a few days ahead’ syndrome.
-I’ve had warm rhubarb pie with buttermilk ice cream, sour cherry pie with ice cram, “fudgy” Bundt cake with “Manhattan” cream, topped with hot chocolate, and lemon-ginger meringue tartlet with candied lemon.
+I’ve had warm rhubarb pie with buttermilk ice cream, sour cherry pie with ice cream, “fudgy” Bundt cake with “Manhattan” cream, topped with hot chocolate, and lemon-ginger meringue tartlet with candied lemon.
 Unfortunately, most of the items are average restaurant fare.
 The Bundt cake is the standout – chocolaty and moist, it should make any chocolate lover happy.
 It’s nice to see a restaurant in town that is managing to hold the costs of all the desserts to $6.00

-Overall, Country Cat shows good potential, and is a wonderful asset to the neighborhood.
+Overall, Country Cat shows good potential and is a wonderful asset to the neighborhood.
 Unfortunately, things are uneven and frequently fail to live up to their potential.
-Adam has made a commitment to putting out quality food at a fair price, and for the most part he exceeds, though rarely excels in this endeavor.
+Adam has made a commitment to putting out quality food at a fair price, and for the most part, he exceeds, though rarely excels in this endeavor.

 Photos by John Valls.